Trevor TCR Community Investments

 In 2020, Trevor TCR launched Community Investments--an inspired innovation on our existing grants program that takes a holistic approach to economic vitality and growth by investing in four key areas of community: Community Health & Wellness, Education & Educational Opportunity, Enterprise & Economic Innovation and Arts & Expression.

-Our inaugural as well as past grantees are below, all of whom demonstrate how communities can be a vibrant place of ideas and economic empowerment where all people are welcome, and have the opportunity to succeed.
-And, in 2024, we’ll give you a deeper insight into our new grantmaking strategy and also introduce you to Trevor’s new leadership team—so stay tuned!
+We are proud of our amazing grantees, all of whom demonstrate how communities can be a vibrant place of ideas and economic empowerment where all people are welcome and have the opportunity to succeed.
+We are currently accepting 2025 applications!

 Community Health & Wellness